satellite-image-deep-learning/techniques/README.md

 * [Visualise water loss with Holoviews](https://examples.pyviz.org/walker_lake/Walker_Lake.html#walker-lake-gallery-walker-lake)
 * [Identifying Buildings in Satellite Images with Machine Learning and Quilt](https://github.com/jyamaoka/LandUse) -> NDVI & edge detection via gaussian blur as features, fed to TPOT for training with labels from OpenStreetMap, modelled as a two class problem, “Buildings” and “Nature”
 * [Seeing Through the Clouds - Predicting Vegetation Indices Using SAR](https://medium.com/descarteslabs-team/seeing-through-the-clouds-34a24f84b599)
+* [A walkthrough on calculating NDWI water index for flooded areas](https://towardsdatascience.com/how-to-compute-satellite-image-statistics-and-use-it-in-pandas-81864a489144) -> Derive zonal statistics from Sentinel 2 images using Rasterio and Geopandas

 ## General image quality
 * Convolutional autoencoder network can be employed to image denoising, [read about this on the Keras blog](https://blog.keras.io/building-autoencoders-in-keras.html)